ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

 # Code #
 * Link:     https://github.com/ThomasSedlmeyr/PSEMolDyn_GroupG
 * Branch:   main
-* Revision: 2ab1d3bba7c30e913b8949e3b9d42f912ead232c
+* Revision: 3a2c5f659724724c46bdf53e958e48877ea0757c
 * Compiler: g++ 11.1.0

 # Run Instructions #
-## Standard Run of default 'Simulation of a falling drop - Wall' ##
+## Standard Run of default input file ##
 * compile with all options
 * run ./MolSim
-* Simulation will by default be executed with parameters Task 4 from worksheet 3

-## Run of Gravitation Simulation ##
-* compile with all options
-* run ./MolSim -input Gravitation.xml
-* for additional planets use eingabe-sonnen_system.txt as input file
-* for run with more planets see how to prepare your own xml file in the next sektion
+* see in the following section on how to change the xml-file to your liking
-  * specify the path ../eingabe-sonnen_system.txt

 ## Run with own xml file ##
 * compile with all options